Rhino Rebellion

 South Africa is classified as one of the most important countries in terms of rhino conservation, specifically the white rhino.
-At the end of 2007, South Africa was responsible for conserving 35 percent of Africa’s black rhino in the wild and 93 percent of the continent’s white rhino!
+At the end of 2007, South Africa was responsible for conserving 35 % of Africa’s black rhinos in the wild and 93 % of the continent’s white rhinos!

-Signalling a tough new approach to rhino poaching in SA, Johan Kruger, head of the National Prosecuting Authority Organised Crime Unit, has classified all future rhino poaching as organised crime.
-According to Business Day newspaper published in Johannesburg on 6/10/2010, this will go towards making it more difficult for those arrested in connection with rhino poaching In South Africa to get bail.
+Signalling a new approach to rhino poaching in SA, Johan Kruger, head of the National Prosecuting Authority Organised Crime Unit, has classified all future rhino poaching as organised crime.
+According to the Business Day newspaper published in Johannesburg on 6/10/2010, this will make it more difficult for those arrested in connection with rhino poaching In South Africa to get bail.
 In addition, those convicted will face longer sentences.

 In a recent news story covered by BBC News, it was confirmed that the rate of killing has doubled in the last year, with South African criminals being funded by the East Asian demand for the horn.

-South Africa has lost 227 rhino to poaching since January 2010, compared with 122 reported for the whole of last year.
+South Africa has lost 227 rhinos to poaching since January 2010, compared with 122 reported for the whole of last year.

 Many of you hope to get involved in conservation at the forefront of topical issues, joining ACE to help us support conservation in real terms, and that is exactly what our Shimongwe volunteers are doing!

-Many Rhino populations are owned by private individuals not the state.
-Phinda Game Reserve where Dr Masterson is resident vet, is home to a large population of white rhino and remains a member of the black rhino custodianship programme, essential to their continued preservation.
+Many Rhino populations are owned by private individuals, not the state.
+Phinda Game Reserve, where Dr Masterson is the resident vet, is home to a large population of white rhinos and remains a member of the black rhino custodianship programme, essential to their continued preservation.

-Once sedated adequately to work with the rhino, antibiotics will often be given to the animal by our volunteers (taking a steady and tough hand to get through the thick skin of a rhino!) while the microchip is inserted by the vet.
+Once sedated adequately to work with the rhino, antibiotics will often be given to the animal by our volunteers, while the microchip is inserted by the vet.
 The chip number will then be scanned and recorded on the rhino’s file.

 The reversal drug will then be given to wake the rhino up and the volunteers and vet will wait quietly to ensure the animal is safely awake and moving before leaving the rhino.